Authentic Lessons for 21st Century Learning

 Summary

 This lesson focuses on teaching students how to solve algebraic equations using student-friendly language.
-Students will try to solve viral math posts in groups.
-Then, they learn the Do/Undo method, practice with sample problems, and evaluate how viral math posts can be written and solved.
-Students then create their own viral math posts, and solve their classmates' equations.
-This lesson includes optional modifications for distance learning.
-Resources for use in Google Classroom are included.
+Students will begin by trying to solve viral math posts in groups.
+Next, they will learn the "Do/Undo" method for solving equations.
+Finally, students will create their own viral math posts and solve their classmates' equations.

 Essential Question(s)